ibm-cloud-docs/watson-assistant/deploy-microsoft-teams.md

 1. Click **Add** to finish.

-1. Test your actions and response types in **Chat** of your Teams app.
+1. Test your actions and response types in the **Chat** section of your Teams app.

 ## Response types
 {: #deploy-microsoft-teams-response-types}